-Member Agency: A Member Agency means one of the four-signatories of the Central Marin Sanitation Agency joint exercise of powers agreement, namely: the City of Larkspur, San Rafael-Sanitation District, Ross Valley Sanitary District Sanitary District No. 1 of Marin County, or Sanitary District No. 2 of Marin County.
+Member Agency: A Member Agency means San Rafael Sanitation District, Ross Valley Sanitary District, and Sanitary District #2 of Marin County.

 Plumbing Fixture Unit: A plumbing fixture unit, or fixture unit, evaluates the wastewater load resulting from average use of various kinds of plumbing fixtures.
 As used herein, a plumbing fixture unit means a plumbing fixture unit as defined by the most recent version of the Uniform Plumbing Code (UPC).
 There are 16 plumbing fixture units in a service unit.